linyzeng/linux-monitor-go/README.md

 # See check for their release status
-# CURRENT : working on the packages:  pagerduty, slack
+# CURRENT : working on the packages: pagerduty
 # NEXT    : stats logging

 ## nagios-plugins-go : Nagios plugins written in GO